DoctorWkt/rosco_m68k/code/tools/r68k/README.md

 You'll need the rosco_m68k toolchain (or other m68k toolchain of your choosing) installed, as well as build tools for your platform.
+You will also need the `readline` library installed.
+Now do:

 ```
 make clean all